-Hoops with a twist, these bright and cheerful earrings will add a much-needed pop of color this winter.
-These are made with Japanese seed beads, and they’re super lightweight even though they’re two inches around.
-These are made by Oglala Lakota woman from the Pine Ridge Indian Reservation, and there are plenty of styles to choose from if hoops aren’t their thing.
+Studs with a twist, these bright and cheerful earrings will add a much-needed pop of color this winter.
+These small studs are made with size 13 Czech glass beads and have 14K gold studs.
+These are made by Oglala Lakota woman from the Pine Ridge Indian Reservation, and there are plenty of styles to choose from if studs aren’t their thing.

 Chocolate and Coffee